Oliviero Zuccarini: Provenance and early years

 Oliviero Zuccarini was born into a large and growing family at Cupramontana, a small hill town a short distance inland from Ancona.
-Tito Zuccarini, his father, was an agricultural small-holder.
-Oliviero moved to Rome in order to complete his university studies, and emerged in due course with a degree in Jurisprudence.
+Tito Zuccarini, his father, was an agricultural smallholder.
+Oliviero moved to Rome in order to complete his university studies and emerged in due course with a degree in jurisprudence.
 His interest in politics and current affairs dated back to his childhood.
 During 1897 he followed closely the newspaper report of the unfolding Greco-Turkish War.
-Closer to home, in the Kingdom of Italy he became fascinated by the spread of republicanism during the final decade of the nineteenth century and culminated in the assassination at Monza of the (by this time conspicuously conservative) king.
+Closer to home, in the Kingdom of Italy, he became fascinated by the spread of republicanism during the final decade of the nineteenth century and culminated in the assassination at Monza of the (by this time conspicuously conservative) king.
 In 1900 Zuccarini began to contribute articles to L'Italia del Popolo, a daily newspaper base (at his stage) in Milan which drew its republican inspiration from earlier newspapers of the same name and from the still widely influential political-philosophical writings of Giuseppe Mazzini.
-He also set up a "Bovio Group" in Cupramontana, a "study and propaganda circle" which in 1901 mutated into a local branch of the Republican Party.
-He quickly grew into a committed journalist-commentator, concentrating in particular on issues impacting small farming communities in his home "Marche" region.
+He also set up a "Bovio Group" in Cupramontana, a "study and propaganda circle" which, in 1901, mutated into a local branch of the Republican Party.
+He quickly grew into a committed journalist-commentator, concentrating in particular on issues impacting small farming communities in his home, the "Marche" region.
 His approach was considered "moderately progressivist".
-Publications to which he contributed at this stage included "Libertà economica", based in Bologna, "Popolano" published in Cesena, and Napoleone Colajanni's "Rivista Popolare".
+Publications he contributed to at this stage included "Libertà economica", based in Bologna; "Popolano", published in Cesena; and Napoleone Colajanni's "Rivista Popolare".
 Increasingly alarmed by the growth of statism, in 1903 he founded a "Società del libero pensiero" (loosely, "Society of Free Thought"), and the following year successfully stood for election to the local municipal council.
-The list of political journals to which he contributed became longer, as he intensified his journalistic war on economic state dirigism.
+The list of political journals to which he contributed became longer as he intensified his journalistic war on economic state dirigism.
 "Libertà economica" seems to have been the publication to which he remained most committed during this period.